 During mating the male prepares a nest and then chases a female towards the nest.
 As the females passes over the nest she will lay 100-1000 eggs.
 The male then passes over the eggs and fertilizes them.
 The male then attends to the nest where he fans the eggs.
 Eggs hatch 6-8 days after fertilization has taken place.

 what kind of fish is Dory

 This fish is famous enough to get its own movie in the second instalment of the Nemo films called Finding Dory!

-This fish can go by many different names such as Regal Blue Tang, Palette Surgeonfish or the Hippo Tang and other than Nemo himself this is one of the most striking and memorable fish from the movie.
+What type of fish is dory, this fish can go by many different names such as Regal Blue Tang, Palette Surgeonfish or the Hippo Tang and other than Nemo himself this is one of the most striking and memorable fish from the movie.
 Indeed in real life this fish is also fascinating to watch.

 As juveniles, these fish are actually yellow with blue spots.
 It is only as they mature do they adopt their striking blue color.

 The males are larger in size than the females and they live in the Pacific Ocean on coral reefs.
 They have sharp spines on both the top and bottom of their bodies which act as defence but more importantly they have a venomous spine at the base of their tail fin.
 This venom can even be harmful to humans!